Default S3 method

 ea

-A factor, or something that can be coerced into one, giving the elemental aggregate associated with each price in x.
+A factor, or something that can be coerced into one, giving the elementary aggregate associated with each price in x.
+This is evaluated in x for the data frame method.
+The default pools all data into one elementary aggregate.

 weights